A new life for high school seniors: Adulting 101 - Charles City Press

 The event was organized by Charles City and New Hampton students from Iowa BIG North, who partnered with local businesses to give seniors a crash course in finances and daily adult responsibilities.

-The idea began watching West Delaware hold a similar type of event for their seniors, Charles City High School principal Josh Johnson said.
+The idea began from watching West Delaware hold a similar type of event for its seniors, Charles City High School Principal Josh Johnson said.
 Business leaders gathered in that school’s gym to talk about issues like insurance, finances and home ownership.

 “I pitched the project to New Hampton’s principal, and she and I agreed that we could take it to the next level and have kids make appointments around town and be an adult for a day,” Johnson said.
 “We’ve had some success with some initiatives with our kids in the Iowa BIG North program, [so] we thought it would be a good partnership between New Hampton and Charles City.”